Fenoemos/data-science-bootcamp-8/Google Advanced Data Analytics/[Waze project] Course 1 end-of-course portfolio/Readme [01] - Project overview.md

 #### My thoughts and concerns…
    + I think it's best to use Python for this project.
 I'll have someone on my team set that up as soon as we have the project proposal in place.
        * It will be important to establish the relationship between key variables in the dataset.
 I'd suggest the data team consider hypothesis testing.

+Review the meeting notes and proposed tasks from each team member to become familiar with the project’s context.
+I’ll ask you to identify project tasks and come up with a structure to guide the data team through this project.
+After our discussion about your experience in the Google certificate program, I know that your efficient communication style and strong problem-solving skills will help the data team achieve its goals.

+There will be more details sent to you soon.

+Welcome to the team,

+May Santner

+Data Analysis Manager

+Waze

+(P.S.
+Don’t forget about our Data Superstars discussion group.
+Our next session is this Friday at 3pm.
+Each month, the team gets together to discuss the work of an innovative and inspiring historical figure.
+This month, it’s Ada Lovelace, often considered the world’s first computer programmer.
+This event is also a great opportunity to get to know your new teammates - and, if you want, try the outstanding coffee in the Waze cafe!
+Please join us!)